Donard

+History

+An ogham stone is located on the village green.
+It was moved to this site in 1995 having had three previous locations.
+It is a rectangular block of stone measuring 1.52m x 0.69m x 0.53m.

+Donard Motte (also known as the Ball Moat) is a Norman motte-and-bailey structure on the southern side of the village.
+It was most likely built by Jordan de Marisco between 1169 and 1190.

 In the nearby village of Derrynamuck (also known as Dernamuck or Doire na Muc) is a cottage dedicated to the memory of Michael Dwyer, an Irish insurgent active during the 1798 Rebellion.
 There, an engagement between British forces and a detachment of United Irishmen rebels led by Dwyer, known as the Dwyer-English engagement, occurred on 15 February 1799.
 During the battle, a fellow insurgent, Sam McAllister, intentionally drew the direction of British fire towards himself in order to allow Dwyer to escape.

-The highest mountain in Wicklow and one of the highest mountains in Ireland, second only to Carrauntoohil in Co.
-Kerry is Lugnaquilla, which can be accessed near the village of Donard.
-This mountain has a height of 925 metres(3,035ft).
-The Wicklow Mountain Rescue team operates in the area.
+During the Rebellion, the village was burnt by the rebels and the inhabitants were forced to flee to Dunlavin.

+The Great Famine impacted Donard and the surrounding areas significantly.
+The population of the parish declined by one third between 1841 and 1851.

 Much of the surrounding Glen of Imaal (5,948 acres) has been used as an army artillery range since 1900.

+Amenities

 A post office was opened in Donard in 1851 and An Post closed it at the end of 2018.